flipperdevices/flipperzero-firmware/README.md

 ## Installing/flashing the Wi-Fi dev board

-If you've already flashed your Wi-Fi dev board with the Marauder firmware or something else you will need to erase it before installing the new firmware here.
-Follow [the guide here](#erasing-firmware) for that.

 Follow the steps below to flash the Wi-Fi dev board with the evil portal firmware via Windows.
 The instructions below are for the Flipper Zero Wi-Fi Wrover Development Module (**ESP32-S2**), you may have to adjust the steps for your specific board:

 1. Download and install the Arduino IDE from [here][link-arduino].